MaciejPMarciniak/curvature/README.md

 *Curvature.calculate_curvature(gap=0)*

-Optional parameter gap sets the number of points away from the processed point, based on which the curvature is calculated.
-I.e.
+Optional parameter gap sets the number of points away from the processed point, based on which the curvature is calculated:
 * if gap = 0, three consecutive points are used
 * if gap = 1, for point number 2, points 0 and 4 are used, for point number 3, points 1 and 5 are used and so on.
 * if gap = 2, for point number 3, points 0 and 6 are used, for point number 4, points 1 and 7 are used and so on.